cpplibv/libv/LIBV-TODO.md

 libv.ui: Implement / check on destroy
 libv.ui: remove layout2 pass member variables in component_base
-libv.ui: Question: does style change means property update? | this could be a rare enough event to brute force the whole ui style refresh, but only if its not event driven | style does not change, style change is only supported for debug/development
+libv.ui: Question: does style change means property update? | this could be a rare enough event to brute force the whole ui style refresh, but only if its not event driven | style does not change, style change is only supported for debug/development libv.ui.event: add a component based mouse event (virtual function) option BESIDE the current watcher one libv.ui: automate MouseRegion update, request a component to be passed alongside the watcher, set a flag, if flag set, auto update in layout2 | only works if mouse region matches the component position and size, or if it does a separate pass | added a component based watcher BESIDE the current watcher one

 --- STACK ------------------------------------------------------------------------------------------

-libv.ui.event: add a component based mouse event (virtual function) option BESIDE the current watcher one libv.ui: automate MouseRegion update, request a component to be passed alongside the watcher, set a flag, if flag set, auto update in layout2 | only works if mouse region matches the component position and size, or if it does a separate pass
+libv.ui: flags set in ctor -> parent might not get the relevant *child flags, check on propagation (self/child masks) libv.ui: component remove / detach does not remove certain flags from parent, parent have to rescan child to determine flags libv.ui: with event oriented flags, the flags.reset should be elevated into its own function and should unsub from such events libv.ui: with event oriented flags, the flags.set should be elevated into its own function and should sub from such events libv.ui: with capability oriented flags, the flags.reset should prompt reevaluation of flags in the parent

-libv.ui: component remove / detach does not remove certain flags from parent, parent have to rescan child to determine flags libv.ui: pimpl ui context
+libv.ui: pimpl ui context

 mouse
 	libv.ui: To access every input the following event order is important: update movement, broadcast and update button states one-by-one, broadcast movement.
 I think this will yield the most responsive experience